AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Ultimate Spam Build</p>

 !!! note
     Updated 6.2.
-This build's best power comes at Kalpas +2 weathers since that's what makes it pop off straight away at Early game.
-Afterwards, this build scales really fucking hard towards Mid and Late floors, especially once you get Aponia2 and Kevin1's cores down with Griseo's Yellow in the mix.
-The damage just skyrockets and she becomes an insane ER clearer.
+Alright.
+This is by far the best result I've gotten out of VK's Ultimate Build.
+This is a good showcase of how absurdly strong her power is during this shilled weather, placing her easily as basically a cheatcode to clear ER with in the current patch.

 >   Boss to be chosen: Andrius, then Vill-V or Elysia (to booli her)